 5. Allow customers to subscribe to your email list on checkout

-This one’s a two-for-one special.
+Here’s a two-for-one special.
 MailPoet is a free plugin that allows any WordPress user to create and send beautiful email marketing campaigns in just a few minutes.
 And if you end up using MailPoet, there’s a WooCommerce extension that will hook the service right into your checkout.

-With the MailPoet Checkout Subscription extension for WooCommerce, you can ask customers to sign up for your MailPoet email list right before they make a purchase.
+Then with the MailPoet Checkout Subscription extension for WooCommerce, you can ask customers to sign up for your MailPoet email list right before they make a purchase.
 Then you can use your list to send out coupons or simply keep shoppers updated on new products — the choice is yours.

 Trying out MailPoet?
 Have a look at these guides and tips to get you started off on the right foot.